harrisonlab/neonectria_ditissima/Popgen_analysis/snp/fastStructure.md

 structure=/home/sobczm/bin/fastStructure
 python $structure/structure.py -K 3 --input $input --output $input --prior logistic

-This is runniing on screen in blacklace11. the next is running from test folder. there is another running from new test folder
+This is runniing on screen in blacklace11. the next is running from test folder.

 ```bash